mrwweb/mrw-simplified-editor-wordpress/readme.txt

 Reduce editor to a single row of buttons: "Styleselect" (Headings 2-4 and Blockquote as well as Strikethrough, Subscript, Superscript, Preformatted, and Code), Bold, Italic, Add/Edit Link, Break Link, Horizontal Rule (added 1.2.0), Paste as Plain Text, Remove Styles, Special Characters, Undo, Redo, Help, Distraction Free Mode.

+= Note on WordPress version Support =
+Due to frequent changes to the block editor, features are only guaranteed for the latest version of WordPress.

 == Frequently Asked Questions ==

 = Full List of Hidden Blocks =